 3. Clean Out Your Old Pot Thoroughly

 If you don’t want to move your plant into a new pot, you should still think about replacing the soil and giving your pot a nice scrub.
-You can use something antifungal, like vinegar (as I’ll cover more in-depth below), to give your pot a thorough scrub down.
+You can use something antifungal, like a diluted vinegar or bleach solution, to give your pot a thorough scrub down.

-Then, replace with fresh new soil as you would in the step above.
-This time, just pot your plant into the old pot, and voila, you’ve essentially given your plant a bath and a fresh set of clothes.
+Then, replace the old contaminated soil with fresh new soil as you would in the step above.
+This time, just place your plant into the old pot and you’ve essentially given your plant a better chance for recovery.

 Though you don’t have to follow these steps exactly, the demonstration will give you a better idea of how thoroughly you should be cleaning your pots.